Is this type of fish habitat safe for all fish and wildlife?

 Yes, these products have been safety approved and accepted for many years in aquatic applications

 How long before they work?

-Fish will find structure in days when placed in in desired locations.
+Fish will find structure in hours or a few days when placed in in desired locations.
 The more units grouped together will attract more fish.
 Algae grows on units quickly.